WilfredoRTG/Numerical-Analysis-Problems/README.md

 # Numerical-Analysis-Problems

-## Problems in the Richard Burnen 10ma edition of Numerical Analysis
+## Problems in the Richard Burnen 10ma edition of Numerical Analysis book